PavanRangani/docs/docs/prd/legal-entities/partnership.md

 Current owners of the firm.

-As owner Contact, Individual, Other partnership or Trust can be added.
+As owner Contact, Individual, Other partnership, Estate or Trust can be added.

 Each owner has their % share.
 Total % should be exactly 100.